qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Default: *10.0*

 ``Side`` [enumeration]
-  Choose which side the buffer should be created
+  Choose which side the buffer should be created:

   * Left
   * Right